Guides

 - Copy the Refresh Token from the response.

-- Paste the API Key and Refresh Token into TamaleBot — either in the Integrations tab (click the YouTube card) or on the Deploy page where you can also enter the Client ID and Client Secret.
+- Paste the API Key and Refresh Token into TamaleBot — either in the Integrations tab (click the YouTube card).
+The Integrations tab also accepts the Client ID and Client Secret.
 All four are required for uploading Shorts.

 What you'll need